earthly/earthly/docs/earthly-config/earthly-config.md

 When set to true, disables collecting command line analytics; otherwise, earthly will report anonymized analytics for invocation of the earthly command.
 For more information see the [data collection page](../data-collection/data-collection.md).

+### disable_log_sharing

+When set to true, disables sharing build logs after each build.
+This setting applies to logged-in users only.

 ### conversion_parallelism

 The number of concurrent converters for speeding up build targets that use blocking commands like `IF`, `WITH DOCKER --load`, `FROM DOCKERFILE` and others.